Atra-Hasis: Tablet III

-The Sumerian Genesis describes the Abzu as a cosmic freshwater ocean that surrounds our planet (created in its midst) above and below, so the sketch shows the same as Babylon's map, now in sideview.
-A bubble of breathable air clings to Earth, with the Abzu as roof like on Athrahasis' lifeboat.
-Further details, such as Noah's island Dilmun, are taken from the epic of Gilgamesh.
-An important technical detail are the sluices built into sky.
-Through them, the gods, skilled in construction of irrigation systems, supplied their Garden of Eden with rain, but also unleashed the Flood.

 Well informed with all details, Enki went to his priest's reed hut, but waited until Atraḫasis began to lie down to sleep.
 Then, speaking cunningly to the hut's wall so as not to breach the contract, Enki told 'it' what to do: ‘Separate yourself from your house, build a ship, spurn your possessions, save your life.’
 The ship should be cube-shaped and also be watertight from above with a roof "like Abzu" itself.
 Atraḫasis should not tell anyone about the coming flood, take a large supply of food with him (including live birds and even fish, as the poet added with humorous irony) and keep an eye on the hourglass for seven days from start of the catastrophe.
 So the priest Extremely Wise' hurriedly left his belongings under a pretence and began building the ship.
 He invited his neighbours to help and had no scruples about promising them that the reward would soon come richly from heaven.
 The deadline was pressing, so he organised a big party to attract more workers.
 He himself was unable to eat during the lavish feast, so nauseous was he with fear of the impending punishment of the gods.

 When Adad gathered the clouds and the winds began to roar from all ends of the world, Atraḫasis and at least one fertile woman (the masters sons too) climbed into the ship and sealed its entrance hatch from inside with pitch.
 The ark swirled like a pot on the waves of the mighty flood thundering down from the open floodgates of the cosmic primordial ocean.
 And how furious Enlil was at his foiled plan to destroy mankind! - The other gods, however, suffered from hunger, as they were unable to find any more humans to feed them in the midst of the raging chaos.
 They cry at the immense destruction, and Mami (Belet-ili) raised serious accusations against Enli: "Why you, the greatest warrior of all gods, didn't fight the rebels" (instead of constructing humans)?!